jrpotter/notebook/notes/formal_system/proof_system/equiv_trans.md

 %%ANKI
 Basic
-Which property of partitions is analagous to the law of excluded middle on "logical space"?
+Which property of partitions is analogous to the law of excluded middle on "logical space"?
 Back: Exhaustiveness.
 Reference: “Law of Noncontradiction,” in _Wikipedia_, June 14, 2024, [https://en.wikipedia.org/w/index.php?title=Law_of_noncontradiction](https://en.wikipedia.org/w/index.php?title=Law_of_noncontradiction&oldid=1229006759).
 <!--ID: 1721354092801-->